THE BOYS COME FACE TO FACE WITH MICKEY MANTLE'S TRIPLE CROWN

 "Stadium Dirt" - The boys come face to face with Mickey Mantle's Triple Crown and the first-ever Heisman trophy.
-Also, Sweet Lou tries to impress Senior by getting down and dirty with a questionable transaction, while Junior has a close encounter with one of the worst basketball teams in history, on "Ball Boys," SUNDAY, JULY 29 (original airdate 4/7/12), from 4:30-5:00 p.m., ET on the ABC Television Network.
+Also, Sweet Lou tries to impress Senior by getting down and dirty with a questionable transaction, while Junior has a close encounter with one of the worst basketball teams in history, on "Ball Boys," SATURDAY, APRIL 7 (3:00-3:30 p.m., ET) on the ABC Television Network.
+The episode is followed by a repeat of "Lord of the Ring" (OAD: 3/24/12) from 3:30-4:00 p.m., ET.

 "Ball Boys" follows the sports memorabilia business at iconic Robbie's 1st Base in Baltimore, MD, and the charming family-like relationships of the sports fanatics who work there - Robbie Sr. and Junior, Sweet Lou and Shaggy.
 The 12 half-hour episodes, from the producers of cable's top rated "Pawn Stars," feature the never-before-seen negotiation of buying and selling unique sports merchandise, both at the store and at off-site locations.
 In addition, numerous sports legends - from football pioneer Jim Brown to baseball great Pete Rose to former NBA star and current ESPN commentator Jalen Rose - stop by the store to join in lively debates, smack talk and comical antics with the staff.